Red Devils Blog

 The low point of the 2025–26 season—and arguably of Amorim’s tenure—came in the League Cup against League Two opposition Grimsby Town.
 United were expected to win comfortably, but went in 2–0 down at half-time.
 A second-half rally dragged the match back to 2–2 and into a penalty shootout, yet Grimsby held their nerve and eliminated United in humiliating fashion.
 Amorim’s post-match comments almost overshadowed the result, as he appeared to cast doubt on his own position at United—an extraordinary contrast to the optimism of pre-season.

 That match proved to be Onana’s final appearance under Amorim.
 Amorim’s frustration with Onana went beyond errors on the pitch, of which there had been many.
-The first flashpoint had come the previous season before the Europa League quarter-final against Lyon, when Onana became embroiled in a public argument with former United midfielder Nemanja Matić.
+The first flashpoint had come the previous season before the Europa League quarter-final against Lyon, when Onana became embroiled in a public argument with Lyon’s former United midfielder Nemanja Matić.
 The build-up became a sideshow, the cameras lingered on both men, and Onana followed it with a poor performance that led to him being dropped.
 The second issue arose early in pre-season when Onana suffered an injury on day two and reports questioned his preparation and professionalism prior to reporting back for pre-season training.

 Elsewhere, United failed to land a high-level midfield successor to an ageing Casemiro, who had shown improvement but still couldn’t consistently reach the level of his first season at the club.
+Carlos Baleba had been identified as a target, but Brighton were unwilling to enter negotiations, and any fee would have been beyond United’s remaining budget.

 Wrapping up an eventful summer transfer window, fan favourite Mainoo asked to leave on loan.
 In Amorim’s system he was competing for the same role as captain Fernandes, and with Fernandes’ status entrenched—and Mainoo eager for minutes to strengthen his case for England’s 2026 World Cup squad—the request made sense from the player’s perspective.
 United, however, rejected it.
 Mainoo’s limited involvement that followed became a growing source of frustration among supporters, and a subject Amorim was repeatedly asked about by the media.